Remove expired endorsements from driving licence

 What you need to do

 The MOT test centres offering this service are situated in Armagh, Ballymena, Belfast, Downpatrick, Enniskillen, Londonderry (New Buildings) and Omagh.
-In order to request the removal of expired endorsements from your licence you will need to:
+To ask for the removal of expired endorsements from your licence you will need to:

-- complete a DL1 'application for a driving licence' available from main Post Office branches or MOT test centres
+- fill in a DL1 'application for a driving licence' available from main Post Office branches

-- enclose your photocard driving licence, paper counterpart, the required fee and a new certified photograph
+- enclose your photocard driving licence, paper counterpart, the right fee and a new certified photograph

-- if your name has changed you'll also need to provide original documents confirming your new name
+- if your name has changed you'll also need to send original documents confirming your new name

 When to expect your new driving licence